AdithyaV2004/Flutter_Netflix/README.md

 --Downloads Page--

 divided the page into 3 sections, each section is a widget.

 1. One icon and text

 2. Title, subtitle and the movie posters held in a circular avatar which is held in a container(transparent), each poster is a seperate widget.

 3. two buttons

 Each section is part of a listview.seperated with a sizedbox divider.

 --Search Page--

 Consists of 2 pages

 All icons are CupertinoIcons.
 Install CupertinoIcons package

 Title at the top is a widget in a seperate file.

 1.idle-

     ListView.seperated with widget for the tile: Poster name and play button.

 2.Results-

     Gridview with poster images.

 --Fast Laugh--

 Pageview with scroll vertical.

 Row with mute button aligned to the end(Cross Axis).

 Column with A circular avatar and 4 icons aligned to the end(main).

 --Home--

 Topmost card is Seperate widget.

 Its is a containter within a stack with other rows containing icons and buttons.

 Gradient is stacked on top for vignette effect

 Top bar hides on scrolling down.

 All rows are refactored widgets genereated with Listview.generate.

 Title is seperately refactored.

 Third row is row inside a stack with text on top.

+--New & Hot--

+Two tabs- Coming soon, Everyone's Watching using defaulttabcontroller

+Inside coming soon, there is listview - row with two columns, second column has more rows and columns.